-Proximity to public transit and parking for the sports/entertainment facility must be designed to encourage visitors to walk short distances, engage in other activities and experience the area.
+Proximity to public transit and parking for the sports/ entertainment facility must be designed to encourage visitors to walk short distances, experience the area and engage in other activities.
 Increased pedestrian activity in the district would contribute to retail growth and greater tax revenue as businesses in the area capitalize on increased foot traffic.